 This All-Purpose Home Cleaner is your one-stop solution for cleaning the hard surfaces in your home.
 Floors, walls, countertops, and even the greasy fingerprint smudges on the fridge.
-The best part about it is that it is just add water product, so we're not shipping any liquids, reducing the carbon footprint!
+The best part about it is that it is a just-add-water product, so we're not shipping any liquids, reducing the carbon footprint!
 This cleaner is vegan, cruelty-free and 1% of every sale goes towards environmental causes.

 *If you go a couple of weeks without using, the soap and water solution may separate.
 Simply give the bottle a little shake to mix it up before cleaning.